 The First of May

 The First of May is an important day among students.
 It is difficult for you to avoid seeing the festivities of the First of May because it is celebrated in the whole country at the same time and with a lot of hilarity.
 In fact, it is the only "real" carnival in Finland.
-People go out wearing white student caps and students put on the overalls of their units.
-Moreover, noisy whistles, balloons and baubles belong to the First of May.
+People go out wearing costumes, white student caps and students put on the overalls of their faculties.
+Moreover noisy whistles, balloons and baubles belong to the First of May.
 A traditional non-alcoholic beverage drunk on the First of May is mead (“sima”), which is served cool.
-“Tippa-leipä” (a kind of fritter) is a traditional sweet May Day snack.
+“Tippaleipä” (a kind of fritter) is a traditional sweet May Day snack.

-The Finnish Independence Day is celebrated on 6 December.
+The Finnish Independence Day is celebrated on 6th of December.
 It is a national holiday and a day off.
 In the evening, two candles are lit in Finnish homes and placed in the window.
-People also watch TV to see the traditional Independence Day Reception at the Presidential Palace and a ball which the national elite has been invited to attend.
+People also watch TV to see the traditional Independence Day Reception at the Presidential Palace and a ball, which the national elite has been invited to attend.

-Christmas is celebrated among the family, as in other Christian countries.
+Christmas is celebrated among the family, in the same manner as in other Christian countries.
 Christmas Eve, 24 December, is a day off, like Christmas Day and Boxing Day.
-Christmas dishes, Christmas sauna and church and presents can be mentioned as examples of typical Finnish Christmas traditions.
+Christmas dishes, Christmas sauna, church and presents can be mentioned as examples of typical Finnish Christmas traditions.
 Traditional dishes are rice pudding, ham, different casseroles, salad and a beet-based salad.
 On Christmas Eve night, after sauna, Santa Claus arrives and gives presents to children (and maybe to adults as well…).
 On Christmas Eve, families usually take candles to the graves of the relatives.
 The decorated Christmas tree is a real spruce brought from forest.
-Santa Claus lives on the Korvatunturi mountain in the Finnish Lapland and sets off with a reindeer called Petteri to visit families.
+Santa Claus lives on the Korvatunturi mountain in the Finnish Lapland and sets off with a reindeer sleigh to visit families.
 On Christmas Day (25 December), many families go to a Christmas service.
 The service starts as early as 7 in the morning.
-On Boxing Day and Twelfth Day/Epiphany, people visit their relatives and/or participate in outdoor exercise.
+On Boxing Day and Twelfth Day/Epiphany, people visit their and/or in different exercises.